Subject lead: Miss Barker

-In physical education children develop their skills in gymnastics, dance, games, outdoor activities and adventure play to develop good body co-ordination and control.
+In physical education children develop their skills in gymnastics, dance, games, swimming, outdoor activities and adventure play to develop good body co-ordination and control.
 This work is connected to encouraging healthy living.
 We endeavour to give each child enjoyment and satisfaction from physical activity and the opportunity to develop positive sporting attitudes.
 The children in our school participate in a minimum of 2 hours PE per week.

 Purpose of study